mscwilson/mscwilson.github.io/README.md

 ### Description
 I'm using Jekyll, a static site generator, for my blog and simple homepage.
 I set it up using the Minimal Mistakes premade theme, which has been great but is overkill for my needs.
 It contained a lot of things I'm not using (e.g. Comments capability), and I found the project structure confusing since I'd never used SASS before.

 Therefore I decided to start a new Jekyll page from scratch, with just the features I need: about me; a portfolio and my projects; my blog; and the ability to change between light and dark theme, because I think that's really fun.

-I followed [this](https://kevq.uk/how-to-build-jekyll-site-simple-css/) tutorial to set up the Jekyll project structure and config, with Bootstrap to provide the styling.
-I used the brilliant [Bootstrap Build](https://bootstrap.build/) to set up my light and dark themes, based off [Bootswatch](https://bootswatch.com/)'s Flatly and Darkly.

 This is a work in progress.